davidknoppers/rootkit/README.md

 for your plant on our website, which is built with HTML/CSS and React.
 You can also sign up for notifications about your plant via our Twitter bot, which is built with Python 3 and Tweepy, and holds a small amount of persistent data on our server in JSON format.

+### Moving Forward

+Scalability Improvements: current parts of our stack are hardcoded (like JSON file that tracks the twitter handles of our users).
+We are also using node.js as our web server, which obviously needs to change.

+Plug and Play: We have a mostly complete list of the dependencies and requirements for our stack; better still would be a script that automates setup and deployment of our service.
+Much of this automation has been written, but not all of it.

+Hire a Frontend Developer: Our website has some strong points, but it's not fully functional as we'd like it to be, and a few parts are downright broken.
+It's time to bring in some frontend expertise, or develop it ourselves!